-At Atlantic Chiropractic & Rehabilitation, we use an adjusting style commonly referred to as “Diversified.”
+At Atlantic Medical Group, we use an adjusting style commonly referred to as “Diversified.”

 First, an analysis of your spine is performed by Dr. John Pinghero.
 This can initially involve a case history and X-ray pictures of your spine.

 A special hand arrangement called a “pisiform contact” is used to deliver a specific thrust at the right place and the right time.

 Subsequent visits may include motion palpation, with the chiropractor feeling the spinal joints move as you turn and bend.
 Or, a leg check may be performed, to uncover an imbalance in the neck or lower spine.

 With the malposition of one or more spinal bones identified, a specific manual thrust is administered.
 The direction, speed, depth, and angle that are used is the result of years of experience, practice and a thorough understanding of spinal mechanics.

 The energy delivered during the diversified thrust may produce a slight “popping” sound from the shifting of gas and fluids in the joint.
 This sound may be interesting but is not a guide as to the value or effectiveness of the adjustment.